Buyer Fit Snapshot

 Finish choices affect sales because they affect perception.
 Matte laminations are clean and modern.
 Gloss pops under store lights.
 Soft-touch lamination gives a velvety feel that luxury candle buyers notice immediately.
 Foil stamping, especially gold or copper, is still one of the fastest ways to push a gift candle up-market.
 Embossing adds depth.
 Spot UV gives contrast on logos or flame graphics.
 Window film helps visibility without turning the box into a dust collector.
 For custom candle packaging boxes wholesale, finish should support the brand, not bury the budget.

 Practical applications are broad.
-I’ve quoted custom candle packaging boxes wholesale for scented jar candles, travel candles, wax melts, seasonal gift sets, and subscription boxes with insert dividers.
+I’ve quoted custom candle packaging boxes wholesale for scented jar candles, travel candles, wax melts, seasonal gift sets, and subscription Boxes with Insert dividers.
 A boutique line selling lavender and cedar in 8 oz jars may want a tuck end box with a matte finish.
 A winter gift set with three candles in a rigid presentation box may need foil, embossing, and molded pulp.
 Different product packaging.
 Different economics.
 Same category.

 - Tuck end boxes for budget-friendly retail runs